t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 });
 ```

-This is a tRPC procedure (equivalent to a route handler in a traditional backend) that first validates the input using Zod (which is the same validation library that we use for [environment variables](./env-variables)) - in this case it's making sure that the input is a string.
+This is a tRPC procedure (equivalent to a route handler in a traditional backend) that first validates the input using Zod (which is the same validation library that we use for [environment variables](./env-variables)) - in this case, it's making sure that the input is a string.
 If the input is not a string it will send an informative error instead.

-After the input we chain a resolver function which can be either a [query](https://trpc.io/docs/v10/react-queries), [mutation](https://trpc.io/docs/v10/react-mutations) or a [subscription](https://trpc.io/docs/v10/subscriptions).
-In our example, the resolver calls our database using our [prisma](./prisma) client, and returns the user whose `id` matches the one we passed in.
+After the input, we chain a resolver function which can be either a [query](https://trpc.io/docs/v10/react-queries), [mutation](https://trpc.io/docs/v10/react-mutations), or a [subscription](https://trpc.io/docs/v10/subscriptions).
+In our example, the resolver calls our database using our [prisma](./prisma) client and returns the user whose `id` matches the one we passed in.

 You define your procedures in `routers` which represent a collection of related procedures with a shared namespace.
-You may have one router for `users`, one for `posts` and another one for `messages`.
+You may have one router for `users`, one for `posts`, and another one for `messages`.
 These routers can then be merged into a single, centralized `appRouter`:

 ```ts:server/trpc/router/_app.ts
 const appRouter = t.router({